Tree through your roof? Call. We'll get someone moving.

 Most tree failures give at least some warning if you know what to look for.
 Here are the patterns that should prompt a same-week call, not a same-year one.

-- Are the crews you dispatch licensed and insured?
+- Are the crews licensed and insured?